challCAP/Intro_to_R/README.md

 We're excited to be with you on your journey to learning programming in R for data analysis.

-The README.md file in each folder will help you navigate around our workshop's Github repository (or "repo")
+The README.md file in each folder will help you navigate around our workshop's Github repository (or "repo").
+Click [here](https://docs.github.com/en/get-started/start-your-journey/hello-world) for more information & tips on how to use Github.

 This repo is maintained by:
 Chandler Hall | challCAP | chall@americanprogress.org